ga-wdi-boston/ruby-object-model/README.md

 animal.speak #=> NoMethodError
 ```

+## Demo: Drawing the Class Method Chain

+Please follow along as I draw the Ruby class method chain.
+Think about how
+inheriterance works in JavaScript.

+##Lab: Drawing the Ruby class method chain on your own

+For this lab please diagram the class method chain using the following requirements:
+- The class `Bronco` has an instance method called `suck`
+- `Bronco` inherits from the class `Football`
+- The class `Football` has an instance method called `play_game`
+- Create a new instance of a player on the Broncos IE `manning = Bronco.new`
+- Diagram `manning.suck` and `manning.play_game`

 ## Lab: Model Shapes Using Classes

 A square is a special kind of rectangle.
 Create a `Square` class that inherits from `Rectangle` and override any methods you need to change to represent the idea of a `Square` in ruby code.